sahanakowshik/sahanakowshik.github.io/content/project/emoji/index.md

   - Markdown
 ---

-- Fine-tuned various state-of-the-art discriminative and autoregressive language models such as multiBERT, XLM-Roberta, mDeBERTa, GPT-2, DistilGPT-2, and GPT-Neo to accurately predict emojis for English and Spanish tweets
+Fine-tuned various state-of-the-art discriminative and autoregressive language models such as multiBERT, XLM-Roberta, mDeBERTa, GPT-2, DistilGPT-2, and GPT-Neo to accurately predict emojis for English and Spanish tweets
-- The results outperformed the baseline set in the [**SemEval Competition-2018**](https://aclanthology.org/S18-1003/)

 <!--more-->